Letchworth Local History Research Group

 Buying a copy will support future research projects, which will start when we can meet in person.

 Please make sure to check the 'Group events' panel on the right ⇒ for the time and venue of the next meeting.
-Meetings take place at the International Garden City Exhibition (IGCE) 296 Norton Way South, SG6 1SU, whenever possible.
+Meetings take place at Number One Garden City, Broadway, SG6 3BF whenever possible.

 Group Events